pvyParts/allianceauth-afat/README.md

 - Re-open FAT link if the FAT link has expired and is withing the defined grace time (only for clickable FAT links)
 - Manually add pilots to FAT links, in case they missed to click the link
-- Log for the following actions:
+- Log for the following actions (Logs are kept for a certain time, 60 days per default):
   - Create FAT link
   - Change FAT link
   - Remove FAT link